Committed to Corporate Governance.

 Corporate governance within TWK is more than just a set of rules and regulations — it is the basis for the management of our business on a day-to-day basis.

 The Board of Directors (Board)

 The Board consists of a number of directors of whom two serve in an executive capacity and the balance serve in a non-executive capacity and are elected by the Company’s shareholders.
 The non-executive directors retire on a rotation basis after three years, in accordance with the applicable provisions of the Memorandum of Incorporation.
-Mr. HJK Ferreira (independent director) fulfils the role as lead independent director of TWK Agriculture Holdings (Pty) Ltd, while Mr. CA du Toit fulfils the role as lead independent director or TWK Investments Ltd and TWK Agri (Pty) Ltd.
+Mr HJK Ferreira (independent director) fulfils the role as a lead independent director of TWK Agriculture Holdings (Pty) Ltd, while Mr CA du Toit fulfils the role as a lead independent director or TWK Investments Ltd and TWK Agri (Pty) Ltd.

 There is a clear division of responsibilities at Board level.
 The Board delegates authority to the applicable committees to ensure that all issues of strategy, performance, resources and standards of conduct and responsible corporate governance are applied.
 The Board is well-balanced and the chairman’s role is separate from that of the managing director.
 The chairman is responsible for leadership within the Board and facilitates constructive liaison between the Board, management and stakeholders.
 The managing director is primarily responsible for leadership and management in implementing strategy and operating the business.
 Although the Board maintains overall responsibility and effective control over the Company, the operation of the daily business of the Company has been delegated to the managing director.

 No individual director has unfettered powers of decision-making and all directors have unrestricted access to all information, records, documents and property of the Group.
 The directors may also obtain independent professional advice regarding the affairs of the Company.